Health and Medical Preparations

 There are main water crossing along the Kokoda Track.
 They present a difficult challenge for an able bodied person, let alone a team of people carrying a stretcher.

-This video highlights the skills of our Porter team crossing a fast flowing creek whilst carrying an injured trekker on a stretcher.
+This video highlights the skills of our Guide team crossing a fast flowing creek whilst carrying an injured trekker on a stretcher.

 In locations where a light plane cannot land, helicopters are often used, but only when the weather conditions make it safe.

 A rescue helicopter will typically need to fly 20-40 mins from Port Moresby Airport to the evacuation point which needs to be a cleared area, flat surface free of loose objects, and in a location with a clear approach angle.

 These requirements do limit the locations for landing zones.